 3. Potential students should Request an Official Transcript from their High School and/or College Transcripts if you have earned college credits or a college degree.
 Have the Transcripts sent to:Bay Mills Community College ATTN: Admissions 12214 West Lakeshore Drive Brimley MI 49715

 4. Bay Mills Community College will accept transfer credits from other accredited institutions within certain guidelines.
-Check with the Michigan Transfer Network to see what classes are accepted by BMCC.
+Check with the Registrar to see what classes are accepted by BMCC.

 5. At this point potential students will need to visit the BMCC campus to complete the registration process.